 Through hands-on research projects, workshops, and interactive discussions, ONE Archives Foundation mentors a core group of high school student leaders from across Los Angeles to become ambassadors for LGBTQ history in their communities and schools.
 The Youth Ambassadors for Queer History Program will meet at ONE Archives at the USC Libraries for two Saturdays per month throughout the 2019–2020 academic year.
-The program includes LGBTQ history lessons by scholars, historians, and community leaders, research and writing sessions at ONE Archives at the USC Libraries, and field trips to LGBTQ organizations and landmarks.
+The program includes LGBTQ history presentations by community organizers, group discussions on LGBTQ topics, research and workshops, and field trips to LGBTQ organizations and landmarks throughout Los Angeles.

 To learn more, please email Erik Adamian, Associate Director of Education, at firstname.lastname@example.org.